virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 * The third field is a python list of tuples.
 Each tuple represents a location in rope memory at which code (either basic or interpretive) accesses the erasable memory location via one of the symbols listed in the preceding bullet.
 The three components of the tuple are:
     * The name of a subroutine, as a single-quoted string.
 It must be one of the subroutines having a specification in fixed memory.
     * The offset (words or lines of code, in decimal) from the top of the subroutine at which the reference to the erasable occurs.
 Thus if the reference were in the first line, 0; in the second line, 1; and so on.
     * The "type" of reference.
-This is a single character, single-quoted, interpreted as follows:  'B' if the erasable is referenced as the operand of a basic instruction; 'A' if the erasable is referenced as the argument of an interpretive instruction; 'S' if the erasable is referenced inline with an interpretive `STORE`, `STCALL`, `STODL`, or `STOVL` instruction.
+This is a single character, single-quoted, interpreted as follows:  'B' if the erasable is referenced as the operand of a single-word basic instruction like CA or XCH; 'C' if a complemented basic instruction like -CCS; 'D' if a double-word basic instruction like DCA or DXCH; 'A' if the erasable is referenced as the argument of an interpretive instruction; 'L' if it's the argument for an index instruction such as LXC,1; 'S' if the erasable is referenced inline with an interpretive `STORE`, `STCALL`, `STODL`, or `STOVL` instruction.

 For example,